M.A. in Digital Archaeology

 In their first year, students will take the six core courses required for the one-year M.A. plus three courses related to their specialization.
 In their second year, students will take eight additional courses related to their specialization and a thesis-preparation course, for a total of 18 courses.

-For the M.A. specialization in Digital Archaeology, students must take each of the following six courses in either their first year or their second year, unless they have previously taken an equivalent course, in which case they may request an exemption:
+For the M.A. specialization in Digital Art and Archaeology, students must take each of the following six courses in either their first year or their second year, unless they have previously taken an equivalent course, in which case they may request an exemption:

-• DIGS 30021, Digital Archaeology (Winter)
+• DIGS 30021, Digital Archaeology (Spring)

 • DIGS 30041, Digital Media I: Game Design with Unity (Winter)